MentatInnovations/datastream.io/README.md

 # datastream.io
-An open-source framework for real-time anomaly detection using Python, R, ElasticSearch and Kibana
+An open-source framework for real-time anomaly detection using Python, ElasticSearch and Kibana